 Locally recurrent rectal cancer, meaning cancer which returns close to the origin site, affects approximately 10% of people following treatment of rectal cancer.
 The extent of the burden that locally recurrent rectal cancer has on people's overall quality of life is poorly reported.

-There are many questionnaires which currently exist that are used to assess quality of life, however, these tools have not been validated for this specific group of patients.
-Validation means checking that the questionnaire is applicable across relevant patient groups.
+There are many questionnaires that are used to assess quality of life, however, these questionnaires have not been validated for this specific group of patients.
+Validation means checking that the questionnaire is relevant to specific patient groups.

-The LRRC-QoL is a questionnaire that has been designed specifically to assess quality of life in patients with locally recurrent rectal cancer.
+The LRRC-QoL is a questionnaire that has been designed specifically to measure quality of life in patients with locally recurrent rectal cancer.
 The LRRC-QoL was developed in patients from the UK and Australia.
-This study aims to translate and validate the LRRC-QoL for use in New Zealand and other countries internationally.
+This study aims to validate the LRRC-QoL for use in the United States of America and other countries internationally.